waterdrops0/nm/README.md

 # Nouns Management Repository

 This repository is used for project management and coordination of initiatives related to the **Nouns ecosystem**.
-The primary purpose of this repository is to facilitate discussions, track proposals, and manage key governance and development activities for Nouns.

 ## Nouncil Meetings Overview